 Generally, income, deductions, credits, and expenses are allocated 50/50 between spouses who live in a community property state.
 Overpayments are considered joint property and are generally applied (offset) to legally owed past-due obligations of either spouse.
 However, there are exceptions.
 The IRS will use each state's rules to determine the amount, if any, that would be refundable to the injured spouse.
+Under state community property laws, 50% of a joint overpayment (except the earned income credit) is applied to non-federal tax debts such as child or spousal support, student loans, or state income tax.
+However, state laws differ on the amount of a joint overpayment that can be applied to a federal tax debt.
+The earned income credit is allocated to each spouse based on each spouse's earned income.
 For more information about community property, see Pub.
 555.